Bug report #828

 If you try to delete a feature (by Toggle Editing, Select Features, drawing a small box around the feature to select it, Cut Features, Toggle Editing), the feature will disappear from the screen, but QGIS also deletes something it shouldn’t – the dbf file.
 If you then close the map and reopen it, the feature will reappear.
 If you try and delete the feature a second time, QGIS will crash.

-#1 Updated by gburns - over 13 years ago
+#1 Updated by gburns - almost 14 years ago

 I'm new to QGIS so take everything I say with a grain of salt.
 However, after a dozen hours of testing why a basic function like Cut Features was not working, this is what I discovered.
 I may be wrong in my explanation, or I may be doing something incorrect.